 The prioritization process itself comes down to a calculation of two competing factors: 1.
 The value of pursuing a given project, feature or initiative 2.
 The related costs You don't want to stop here though.
 Your value and cost factors are usually multi-dimensional and include a range of sub-criteria that could even be weighted differently, for example:

 On the value side, this could mean questioning whether a mid-term rise in revenue is more important than long-term strategic fit?

 Or on the cost side, whether the development effort is more crucial for product success than the marketing dollars spent?

+Sometimes this can feel like comparing apples and oranges, but mapping out the right criteria is the first key step to bring clarity to the process.
+Check out our detailed guide on how to set up a prioritization framework yourself or just pick one of our ready to use templates built on the most effective decision-making methods that can guide you through this process.
 TIP: Once you have defined and weighted the value and cost drivers, ideally between 2 and 5 criteria per factor, map them out as columns in a table to allow you to visualize the process.

 Once you have added your items to the table, you can start rating them for each of the value and cost drivers that you defined in Step 1.
 This creates a prioritized list based on data and objective factors.
 It's wise to include collaborators in this part of the process to identify potential obstacles and to resolve any concerns that may impact decisions in the long run.
 TIP: Transparency and communication are key to productive roadmapping.
 Involving the right team members and stakeholders helps to communicate your roadmap more effectively so everyone is on the same page.